TheCloudTheory/bicep-docs/README.md

 ./Bicep.Docs templates/main.bicep
 ```

+## Prerequisites
+You need to have Azure CLI or Bicep CLI installed prior to run Bicep.Docs.

 ## Installation
 Bicep.Docs is published as a self-contained package for Windows, Linux and OSX.
 Check the Releases page for appropriate package.
 No installation needed.